Outcome: Deeper expertise in the business; more authority in the market.

 The problem though, is that what you need to do to cultivate that expertise is often in direct conflict with what you need to do to serve clients today.
 I can help you navigate that tension.
 Part of the solution is what I’ve observed in interviewing experts for my The Self-Made Expert research: financially successful experts see attracting great clients as a second-order consequence of making something else their #1 priority.

-Getting from where you are today to the place where you're generating advisory services leads is a transformation that usually follows this path:
+Getting from where you are today to the place where you are generating advisory services leads is a transformation that usually follows this path:

 After you’ve specialized, you can shorten the path to your first advisory services lead by investing in something other than client work.
 This often looks like scrappy, self-directed research combined with publishing frequently.
 This future-focused investment will often be in direct conflict with executing on the client work you need today to generate short-term revenue.
 Cultivating the right habits is one of the keys to resolving this tension.
 Getting support with this transformation is another.

-My work produces both applied insight for my clients -- who tend to be dev shops or digital agencies -- and generalized insight for the broader tribe of self-made experts.
-I'm regularly formalizing that generalized insight into tools that I hope help you move towards greater success as a self-made expert.
-I'm regularly sharing the in-progress insight via a weekly and daily email list.
+My work produces both applied insight for my clients — who tend to be independent consultants — and generalized insight for the broader tribe of self-made experts.
+I periodically formalize that generalized insight into tools that I hope help you move towards greater success as an independent consultant.
+I share the in-progress insight via a daily email list.

 Recently I put together a 7-part email course that speaks to many of the issues you’ll face as you become a self-made expert.
 A significant theme of this email course is that many of us enter the world of consulting through the side door, meaning we’re not handed the credibility we need as a result of parachuting out of a job at a big consulting firm; instead we have to build that credibility (and the underlying expertise) ourselves.